 Phobias are unwarranted fear: a person with a phobia realizes his fear is groundless but is still unable to rid himself of it.

 A girl, for example, who has a panic reaction when a feather comes out of a pillow, may recognize this as an irrational fear, that is, as a phobia, but still not be able to rid herself of the intense emotional reaction to feathers.

 A person with a phobic disorder often feels that he is compelled to think or act in a certain manner “against his will”, as the layman might say.

-All of us are familiar with the more common phobias – claustrophobia, the fear of confined spaces; agoraphobia, fear of open spaces; mysophobia, fear of contamination; acrophobia, fear of high places, and so on.
+All of us are familiar with the more common phobias – claustrophobia, the fear of confined spaces; agoraphobia, the fear of open spaces; mysophobia, the fear of contamination; acrophobia, the fear of high places, and so on.